DerPhysicsJagger/derphysicsjagger.github.io/_posts/2022-08-20-euler-disk.md

 \end{align}
 $$

 **c,** Consider one revolution of the contact point around the $z_0$ axis.
-Since the radius of the circle on the table is $R \cos \alpha$, the contact point moves a distance $2\pi a \cos \theta$ around the coin during this time.
+Since the radius of the circle on the table is $R \cos \alpha$, the contact point moves a distance $2\pi a \cos \alpha$ around the coin during this time.
 Hence, the new contact point on the coin is a distance $2 \pi a − 2\pi a \cos \alpha$ away from the original contact point.
 The coin therefore appears to have rotated by a fraction $(1 − \cos \alpha)$ of a full turn during this time.
 The frequency with which you see it turn is therefore

 $$
 \begin{align}